-1.2.5 An independent examiner will be appointed by NNDC to carry out an Examination of the Plan.
-The Examination is normally conducted by a process of written representations rather than a public hearing.
-The Submission Version NDP and accompanying statements, evidence base and representations received during the Regulation 16 consultation will also be forwarded to the examiner and published on the NNDC web site.
+- 1.2.5 An independent examiner was appointed by NNDC to carry out an examination of the submitted Draft Neighbourhood Plan.
+The examination commenced on Monday 29 June and concluded with the submission of the examiners final report, submitted 4 August, 2020.
+The examination was conducted by a process of written representations and did not involve a public hearing. - 1.2.6 The Submission Version NDP and accompanying statements, evidence base and representations received during the Regulation 16 consultation were forwarded to the examiner and published at www.north-norfolk.gov.uk/ryburghnp.
+The full list of information and evidence considered by the examiner is detailed in the examiners report.